 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TG-6 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Olympus TG-6 Manual.
+Further information on the features and operation of the 70D and TG-6 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Olympus TG-6 Manual.

 So how do things add up?
 Is the Canon 70D better than the Olympus TG-6 or vice versa?
 The listing below highlights the relative strengths of the two models.